-For assets inherited directly through beneficiary designation or joint ownership, beneficiaries receive tax forms from the various financial institutions - not on a K-1 from the executor.
+For assets inherited directly through beneficiary designation or joint ownership, beneficiaries receive tax forms directly from the various financial institutions - not on a K-1 form issued by the estate.
 Note that for jointly-held investments, the adjustment in basis applies only to half of the asset's value.